hazelcast/fraud-detection-onnx/README.md

 ## (Optional) Deploy to your local desktop
-With a powerful desktop/laptop, you may want to try running the demo locally.
+With a powerful desktop/laptop, you may want to run the demo locally.

 NOTE: The instructions below were tested on an M1-powered MacBookPro with 16GB Memory & 10-core CPU.
 The demo workload will exercise the desktop while loading/processing transactions.